zsscode/2019-Spring-DL/Course Content/Module 1 - Intro to ML/Readme.md

 1. The Python Numpy tutorial - see "01 Python_Numpy_Tutorial.ipynb" - https://colab.research.google.com/drive/1TOOqWylczZ3V6NkPhWiHmWb4sXbBLagg

 ## Introduction to NNs
-1. A Visual and Interactive Guide to the Basics of Neural Networks - http://jalammar.github.io/visual-interactive-guide-basics-neural-networks/ - see
+1. A Visual and Interactive Guide to the Basics of Neural Networks - http://jalammar.github.io/visual-interactive-guide-basics-neural-networks/ - see "02 Visual Guide to NN.pdf"

 1. Develop Your First Neural Network in Python With Keras Step-By-Step - https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/